ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildSRW.rst

    * ``-S``: Outputs the status of the repositories managed by ``checkout_externals``.
 By default only summary information is provided.
 Use with the ``-v`` (verbose) option to see details.
    * ``-x [EXCLUDE [EXCLUDE ...]]``: allows users to exclude components when checking out externals.
    * ``-o``: By default only the required externals are checked out.
-This flag will also checkout the optional externals.
+This flag will also check out the optional externals.

 Generally, users will not need to use the options and can simply run the script, but the options are available for those who are curious.